Karandev2007/funsnap-api/README.md

-# Joke, Quote, and Image API
+# LumiAPI API

-A simple API that serves random jokes, quotes, and images, more updates in future.
+A simple API that serves random jokes, quotes, facts and images, more updates in future.

 ---